S1E30. The Brian Kanewischer Interview.

 After a brief stop over at Oxford he signed on to coach the Swindon Wild Cats for a season.

 After leaving Swindon my wife and I decided to return home to Alberta.

 I’d had 10 very enjoyable and successful years in the UK, but it was time to go home.

 In this episode I give shout outs to:

 The Nottingham Panthers for winning the 2016 EIHL Challenge Cup, their seventh in nine seasons.

-I also give a shoutout to the Sheffield Steelers, the new EIHL League Champions 20015 – 16, this being their second league title in 2 seasons.
+Second shoutout to the Sheffield Steelers, new Elite League Champions 2015 – 16, their second league title in 2 seasons.

 You can read other reviews and even leave one yourself by following this iTunes link.